tangcc35/DATA1030-Project-Cangcheng/README.md

 Hand gesture recognition is a very powerful tool in interaction with an electronic device.
 Such technology allows hands-free control over smartphones, computers, or even smart household appliances

 The target variable is different "Class" for gestures and "User".
 This project's main purpose is to train a model to recognize hand gestures based on the coordinates of 12 joints of the hand.
-There is also an exploratory objective: identifying users.
+Identifying users is an exploratory objective.

 As the target variable is categorical, not continuous, classification methods and models will be used to solve the problems above.